samathaluca/fallen/README.md

 4. Fourth part of the strategy considered minimising the dependency on extensive admin whilst maximimising the reproduceability and authenticity of the data by validating the questions used to collect the data.

 A future goal of the project would be to analyse the data collected in a report that will be published and given free of charge to the services that may benefit from it.

+Open communication has proven to find solutions.
+This app will be an open communication tool to channel information from recovered addicts to suffering addicts and organisations that provide treatment for addicts.

+Users may take years to come to terms with their addiction and be ready to stop.
+This user will be offered solutions in practical, real stories that they can identify with.
+These stories will be short and eaily digested but can spark hope in to the lives of lonely, isolated addicts who are afraid of living life stripped of their crutch

+A simple form guides the user through a series of questions using select options to make the process effortless.

 ##### Details of strategy plan